 A Silver Lining Foundation chairman Dr. Sandy Goldberg exudes Southern charm, but she doesn’t sugarcoat the truth.
 So when she states it’s harder than ever to find the money to help people fight breast cancer, the Chicago Wolves are inspired to help.

 “For the first time, we have people in queue for screening,” Dr. Sandy said.
 “There are women and men who need tests to save their lives.
 We have more than 400 women in line to get a screening mammogram.
 I know there are cancers here.
 It’s making me nuts.”

 And it’s making the Chicago Wolves and their fans swing into action.
 This marks the eighth year the Chicago Wolves and A Silver Lining Foundation have worked together to raise money for ASLF’s “Buy A Mom A Mammogram” program.

-“One of the key things is we know the money we’re raising is making an impact,” said Wolves senior vice president of operations Courtney Mahoney.
+“One of the key things is we know the money we’re raising is making an impact as there are advancements made in understanding Delta 8 Vape Cartridge for healing,” said Wolves senior vice president of operations Courtney Mahoney.
 “We really feel strongly that way with A Silver Lining Foundation.
 Our fans have really embraced the concept of, if you’re spending $175, it’s the cost of a mammogram.
 It’s amazing to know exactly how you’re helping.”